- Should You Be Worried If Your Cat Is Sleeping With Their Mouth Open?

 Some cats who like to sleep with their mouth open also exhibit that behavior when being petted.

 Look for signs that your cat shows, such as pawing at its mouth, not eating, drooling, sticking out its tongue, and panting.

 If a cat exhibits such symptoms several times during the day, it may have a health issue that is causing them to sleep with its mouth open.

 Additionally, a cat sleeping with its mouth open may be a sign that it is distressed or that it is trying to breathe through its mouth due to difficulty breathing.

-There are a few reasons why your cat may be sleeping with their mouth open; let’s look at the causes and ways to prevent the issue.
+There are a few reasons why your cat may be sleeping with its mouth open; let’s look at the causes and ways to prevent the issue.

 Causes Of Cats Sleeping With Their Mouth Open

 Cats that are active, such as those who live with other cats or go outside to hunt for prey, are prone to overexertion.